kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

 user=>
 ```

 We're now in a ClojureScript Repl.
-This will allow us quickly execute ClojureScript and view the result.
+This allows us quickly execute ClojureScript and view the result.

 ## ClojureScript Syntax